-- If our answer is yes to part or all of what you requested, we must authorize or provide the coverage we have agreed to provide within 72 hours after we receive your appeal. - If our answer is no to part or all of what you requested, we will send you our decision in writing and automatically forward your appeal to the independent review organization for a Level 2 appeal.
-The independent review organization will notify you in writing when it receives your appeal.
+• If our answer is no to part or all of what you requested, we will send you our decision in writing and automatically forward your appeal to the Office of Administrative Hearings for a Level 2 appeal.
+The Office of Administrative Hearings will schedule a hearing on your case, and let you know the date and time of the hearing in writing.

-Deadlines for a "standard appeal"
+Deadlines for a "standard" appeal

 - For standard appeals, we must give you our answer within 30 calendar days after we receive your appeal.
 If your request is for a Medicare Part B prescription drug you have not yet received, we will give you our answer within 7 calendar days after we receive your appeal.
 We will give you our decision sooner if your health condition requires us to. - However, if you ask for more time, or if we need more information that may benefit you, we can take up to 14 more calendar days if your request is for a medical item or service.
 If we take extra days, we will tell you in writing.
-We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.
+We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - o If you believe we should not take extra days, you can file a "fast complaint."
+When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
+(For more information about the process for making complaints, including fast complaints, see Section 11 of this chapter.)